melintea/upml/doc/upml/switch.md

 ## Promela

+The state machine needs an "environment" in which to operate for both simulation and verification; we need to put the statechart in a fully-specified/closed system.

 ### Simulation

-Left as above, only interactive simulation is possible, if ever.
-A "human" must be added to randomly flip the switches - the state machine needs the "environment" in which it operates for simulation and verification; verification needs a fully-specified/closed system.
+Add a "human" to randomly flip the switches for an infinite number of times.

 Then wrap the switch spec into its own ```Switch``` composite state: